rayx/pypick/README.md

-A Python library for selecting an item from a list of multi-field data in terminal.
+A Python library for selecting an item from a multi-field data list in terminal.

 # Introduction